ThongLai/Vietbaguette/README.md

 - **frontend/**: Contains the React application with UI components, state management, and user interface logic
 - **backend/**: Contains the Express server, Socket.io for real-time communications, and API endpoints

+## Tech Stack

+This project is built with:

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS

 ## How to run the project

 ### Running the frontend